jonkeegan/behind-this-website/README.md

 - [ ] 🔗 What domains does the website link to most?
 (Requires scraping)
 - [ ] ❤️ Who links to the domain most often?
     - Google search operator: "link:yourwebsite.com"
-    - Check backlinks on [ahrefs.com](https://ahrefs.com/backlink-checker) ofr free 💵
+    - Check backlinks on [ahrefs.com](https://ahrefs.com/backlink-checker) for free 💵
 - [ ]  Do the links have UTM codes?
 ​
 ##### Photos, images and documents